-Two Restaurants on the Rise
+Two Restaurants (One Eastern European, One Basque) On the Rise

 Age is good thing: for wine, whiskey, cheese, wisdom and sense of self, to name a few.
 Age deepens, fills out, matures, makes whole.
 In the scheme of things, these two restaurants are youngsters – one could hardly call them “aged”, though Bar Tartine has thrived an impressive number of years since opening in 2005.
 Txoko is the new kid on the block, taking over a historical space (Enrico’s) just under a year ago.
 One thing they both have in common is that over the past year, with age, they’ve steadily improved – what was last year at times exceptional is now more consistently so.